-AphasiaNZ aims to offer 2 Aphasia Days, or aphasia events, each year.
-Aphasia Days are for people with and affected by aphasia as well as professionals working in the area.
+AphasiaNZ aims to offer 2 Aphasia Days, or other aphasia events, each year.
+These events are for people with and affected by aphasia as well as professionals working in the area.

-Aphasia Days are an opportunity for those with aphasia to meet other people with aphasia, hear about what is happening around the county for people with aphasia, and find out what’s available locally, as well as stock up on aphasia-friendly resources and information.
+Our events are opportunities for those with aphasia to meet other people with aphasia, hear about what is happening around the county for people with aphasia, and find out what’s available locally, as well as stock up on aphasia-friendly resources and information.

 There is no cost to come along – but we welcome a koha on the day as we do not receive any government funding for our services.

-Mindfulness for Wellbeing: Register for the Next Course
+Register NOW! – Mindfulness for Wellbeing: Participate in the Next Course

 A free 8-week course for partners/spouses of people with aphasia